Northern California Pirate Festival

 How did I even get involved in pirate fun?
 Check out this post Talk Like A Pirate Day where I detail the beginning of my slide into the life of a pirate.
 It all started innocently enough when I worked at a hospital that celebrated this illustrious day.

-You may be asking what does a Pirate Festival and The Radiance Technique® (TRT®) have in common?
+You may be asking what does a Pirate Festival and a meditator have in common?
 It's all about taking the light with you wherever you go and whatever you do.

-Of course, none of this is the least bit serious.
-It is about harmless fun and dancing and learning about this period of history.
+It is all about harmless fun and dancing and learning about this period of history.

 Set Sails For Adventure